fadymikhael/Project_GSB_Frais/README.md

 ## Features

 - ✏️ **Expense Entry and Viewing**: Users can enter their expenses for the current month or view expenses from previous months.
-- 📊 **Expense Management by an Accountant**: Accountants can modify or approve expenses for a user.
+- 📊 **Expense Management by an Accountant**: Accountants can modify, approve, or reject expenses submitted by users, ensuring accurate expense reporting.
 - 📄 **Expense Download as PDF**: Ability to download expenses for each month in PDF format.

+## Additional Features

+- 👩‍💼 **Accountant Interface**: An interface for accountants to manage user expenses, including viewing, modifying, approving, or rejecting them.
+- 📝 **Expense Authorization**: Authorization system to ensure only authorized accountants can access and modify user expenses, maintaining data integrity and security.
+- 📜 **PDF Generation**: Generate PDF reports for user expenses, allowing for easy printing, sharing, and record-keeping.

 ## Prerequisites